Turingraph/Calcite/README.md

 The order from most to least important features.
 We might release the first version before finish all of this features based on user demand.

-1. Get image input from both relative or absolute path based on user input.
 2. Thai Open source Spelling checking AI model
 3. English Open source Spelling checking AI model
 4. Deal with blur and dark image include `white_pig_00/` and `green_pig_00/`